nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 ## 2014
 ### DOE PAGES
-The DOE leveraged its existing infrastructure from the [Scientific and Technical Information Program (STIP)](https://www.osti.gov/stip) to create an online portal, the Department of Energy Public Access Gateway for Energy and Science or [DOE PAGES](https://www.osti.gov/pages/faqs#doe-pages-overview), to make "peer-reviewed scholarly scientific publications resulting from DOE research funding publicly accessible to read, download, and analyze."
-A useful feature of PAGES is that it reconciles DOIs from DOE authors, selecting one as the "authoritative" source for all further citations.
+The Department of Energy Public Access Gateway for Energy and Science ([DOE PAGES](https://www.osti.gov/pages/)) is the DOE discovery tool, developed by the DOE Office of Scientific and Technical Information (OSTI), that makes peer-reviewed scholarly scientific publications resulting from DOE research funding publicly accessible to read, download, and analyze.
+DOE PAGES was developed to implement DOE’s [Public Access Plan](https://www.energy.gov/downloads/doe-public-access-plan) and offers free public access to the best available full-text version of DOE-funded scholarly publications - either the peer-reviewed, accepted manuscript or the published scientific journal article.

 ### DoD Public Access Policy
 A precursor to the DoD's public access plan was the [Public Access to the Results of Department of Defense-Funded Research](https://discover.dtic.mil/wp-content/uploads/2018/06/memo_public_access_kendall_20140709.pdf) which directed all authors funded by the DoD to submit final, peer-reviewed journal manuscripts to [Defense Technical Information Center](https://discover.dtic.mil/).